 - If the plastics are put in an open space, too much sun can affect the durability of the plastic

 The next type of pond is the fiberglass tank.
 This type of fish pond is not commonly used to raise catfish.

 Fiberglass tanks are transparent tanks used under a controlled temperature (most time indoors) before they are transferred to open space.

 Advantages Of Fiberglass Tanks

 - They are movable

-- Using a fiberglass tank to raise fishes, you can easily manage the activities of the fishes because it is transparent.
+- Using a fiberglass tank to raise fish, you can easily manage the activities of the fish because it is transparent.